The deadline to apply for a Fall 2018 CBS Circle Guide paid facilitator position is Saturday, September 8 at 11:59 p.m.

 - Attend Kick-Off Training

-- Participate in check-in meetings with program administrators during the spring semester (days and times to be determined)
+- Participate in check-in meetings with program administrators during the fall semester

 Total hour calculations are based on meeting preparation (i.e. planning and writing agendas), facilitation, and reflection, along with attending training and check-in meetings.

-Spring 2018 Circle meetings are expected to start the week of February 11th and go through the end of the semester (10 weeks).
+Fall 2018 Circle meetings are expected to start the week of September 24th and go through the end of the semester (10 weeks).

-- Facilitate meetings every week for 10 weeks in Spring 2018 = $500 total compensation
+- Facilitate meetings every week for 10 weeks in Fall 2018 = $500 total compensation

-- Facilitate meetings every other week for 10 weeks in Spring 2018 = $250 total compensation
+- Facilitate meetings every other week for 10 weeks in Fall 2018 = $250 total compensation

 - Funds for ordering snacks and supplies needed for your Circle meetings